maateen/meztohugo/README.md

 ## Usage

-1. Download the binary file from releases.
+1. Download the binary file from [releases](https://github.com/maateen/meztohugo/releases) tab.
-2. Create `config.yml` file in the working directoty where you will run the too.
+2. Create `config.yml` file in the working directoty where you will run this tool.
-3. Paste the following things into config file.
+3. Paste the following content into `config.yml` file.
+Please don't forget to make the necessary changes.
 ```yml
 database:
   type: "mysql"